aspect-build/rules_jest/.aspect/workflows/README.md

 # Aspect Workflows demonstration deployment

-This deployment of [Aspect Workflows](https://www.aspect.build/workflows) is configured to run on AWS + Buildkite.
+This deployment of [Aspect Workflows](https://www.aspect.build/workflows) is configured to run on Buildkite.

 You can see this Aspect Workflows demonstration deployment live at https://buildkite.com/aspect/rules-jest.

-The three components of the configuration are,
+The two components of the configuration for this repository are,

-1. Aspect Workflows terraform module
 1. Aspect Workflows configuration yaml
 1. Buildkite pipeline configuration (in the Buildkite UI)

-## Aspect Workflows terraform module

-This is found under the [.aspect/workflows/terraform](./terraform) directory.

 ## Aspect Workflows configuration yaml